 Current Face Value

 To determine current face value of other bonds, use a Present Value of 1 Table.
 Locate your bond’s interest rate in the top row of the table and the interest payments it has remaining in the right-hand column.
 The cell where these numbers meet is your bond’s present value factor.
-Multiply that factor by the bond’s face value.
-The result is the dollar amount of your bond’s current face value.
+Multiply that factor by the bond’s face value, and the result is the dollar amount of your bond’s current face value.

 Current Value of Remaining Interest Payments